JsonBoolCompact¶

 [[nodiscard]] static JsonHandleCompact create(bool value);

-Creates a boolean value by returning a handle to the singleton TRUE_NAN
+Creates a boolean value by returning a handle to the singleton TRUE_NAN or FALSE_NAN instance.

 -